hmmclean/Module_21_Homework/README.md

 * What variable(s) are the target(s) for your model?
     * The targets are the successful applicants.
 Within the dataset, this column is labeled as IS_SUCCESSFUL.
 * What variable(s) are the features for your model?
     * The features are all the other columns in the dataset.
-This includes but is not limited to, application types, income, ask amount, affiliation, and classification.
+This includes but is not limited to, application types, income, ask amount, affiliation, and classification etc.
 * What variable(s) should be removed from the input data because they are neither targets nor features?
     * EIN and NAME columns can be removed as they are neither targets nor features.